aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartpoint/_index.md

 ```

-Gets or sets the Y value of the chart point.
+the Y value of the chart point.

 **Returns:**
 java.lang.Object